ckswilliams/modOpenREM/docs/postgresql.rst

 .. sourcecode:: console

-    sudo -u postgres createuser -P openremuser``
+    sudo -u postgres createuser -P openremuser

-Enter a new password for the openremuser, twice
+Enter a new password for the ``openremuser``, twice

 Optional: Specify the location for the database
 -----------------------------------------------